 Facebook Ads Manager and Ads Reporting have seemingly every metric possible.
-But sometimes, there’s a custom metric that isn’t there.
+But sometimes, there’s a Advertisers can create custom metrics that combine existing metrics with a mathematical formula.
+That formula can be based on Meta's current ads metrics, standard events, custom events, and custom conversions.
+More that isn’t there.
 What do you do?

 If you’re like most advertisers, you export your stats into a spreadsheet, create a new column, and use formulas to generate this new metric.
 Thanks to an update to Ads Reporting, this is no longer required.

 You can now create custom metrics inside Facebook Ads Reporting.
 Here’s how…

 Access Ads Reporting

 First, understand that Facebook Ads Reporting is not the same thing as the base reporting in Facebook Ads Manager.
 It’s often confused.
 You may not currently use Ads Reporting.
 You may now with custom metrics.

 Within the main Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
 More menu, select Ads Reporting under “Analyze and Report.”

 You may have to select an ad account and generate your first report to get started.

 On the left-hand side of Ads Reporting, click on “Metrics.”
 You should then see “Custom Metrics.”